jaicab/jaicab.github.io/_posts/2015-03-03-introducing-localfont-a-localstorage-solution.md

 ---
-title: "Introducing localFont"
+title: Introducing localFont
-meta: localFont allows you to implement localStorage caching for web font loading in seconds
+meta: localFont allows you to implement localStorage caching for web font loading in seconds.
 ---

 I've been busy.
 Since I joined [Base Creative](http://basecreative.github.io/basecreative.co.uk/) last October I have done nothing but push myself forward to a better front end developer.
 I am using [pattern lab](http://basecreative.github.io/styleguide/), getting rid of jQuery (finally) and loving attending lots of conferences like Smashing Conference in Whistler and Awwwards in Barcelona.